alxrsngrtn/1040-EZ-Project/Improvements.md

 - Error: `[java] Database inaccessible!`.
 Caused by:
  1. When you click "Calculate" button too many times with minimal input (e.g. just wage form entered)
 - [x] Possible bug: for mfjTaxes (and singleTaxes), when taxableIncome is zero, the calculated tax is 9735.25?
+- Users should be allowed to enter decimal numbers (cents) into forms
 ## Enhancements
 - Should comma delimit numbers, will make input text more readable
 - Empty input should be automatically replaced with zero